justinleetyler/justinleetyler.github.io/catalog.md

 Smith, Mark. -- Writing and keeping journals. -- Computer data. -- on 1 external hard drive. -- System requirements: USB drive, .pdf file reader. -- Title from resource. -- File name: 3217.pdf. -- DBID 3217. -- IN Infed. -- (1999, 2006). -- DDC 808.06692.

-Smolin, Lee. -- The life of the cosmos. -- Computer data (1 file). -- New York : Oxford University Press, 1999. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3055.
-1. 523.
+Smolin, Lee. -- The life of the cosmos. -- Computer data (1 file). -- New York : Oxford University Press, 1999. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3055 -- DDC 523.

-Snow, Karen. -- Transcript of "Technical services: past, present, future" program of the ALISE Technical Services Education SIG at the ALISE annual conference in Boston, Mass., January 15, 2010. -- Computer data (1 file : 229 kb) -- S.l. : s.n., n.d.] -- on 1 external hard drive. -- Title from cover. -- File name: (9050.pdf) -- DBID 9050.
-1. 025.3.
+Snow, Karen. -- Transcript of "Technical services: past, present, future" program of the ALISE Technical Services Education SIG at the ALISE annual conference in Boston, Mass., January 15, 2010. -- Computer data (1 file : 229 kb) -- S.l. : s.n., n.d.] -- on 1 external hard drive. -- Title from cover. -- File name: (9050.pdf) -- DBID 9050 -- DDC 025.3.

 Snyder, Chris. -- The 3 MMOs to play in beta & pre-order before summer [MUO gaming]. -- Computer file (1 file). -- Title from resource. -- on 1 external hard drive. -- Mode of Acccess: World Wide Web (http://www.justinleetyler.com/library/3008.pdf). -- DBID 3008. -- IN MakeUseOf.com. -- (Apr.
-29, 2012).
-1. 794.8.
+29, 2012) -- DDC 794.8.

 Snyder, Timothy -- On Tyranny. -- Tim Duggan Books, c2017. -- 126 p. -- Contents: 1.
 Do not obey in advannce. -- 2.
 Defend institutions. -- 3.
 Beware of the one-party state. -- 4.
 Take responsibility for the face of the world. -- 5.
 Remember professional ethics. -- 6.
 Be wary of paramilitaries. -- 7.
 Be reflective if you must be armed. -- 8.
 Stand out. -- 9.
 Be kind to our language. -- 10.
 Believe in truth. -- 11.
 Investigate. -- 12.
 Make eye contact and small talk. -- 13.
 Practice corporeal politics. -- 14.
 Estabilish a private life. -- 15.
 Contribute to good causes. -- 16.
 Learn from peers in other countries. -- 17.
 Listen for dangerous words. -- 18.
 Be calm when the unthinkable arrives. -- 19.
 Be a patriot. -- 20.
 Be as courageous as you can. -- ISBN 9780804190114. -- DDC 321.

- Snyder, Craig. -- Emulating & playing classic NES games on your computer with Nestopia. -- Computer file. -- on 1 external hard drive. -- Title from resource. -- File name: (3006.txt). -- DBID 3006. -- IN MakeUseOf.com. -- (May 4, 2012).
-1. 794.8
+ Snyder, Craig. -- Emulating & playing classic NES games on your computer with Nestopia. -- Computer file. -- on 1 external hard drive. -- Title from resource. -- File name: (3006.txt). -- DBID 3006. -- IN MakeUseOf.com. -- (May 4, 2012) -- DDC 794.8

 SOLARLINKFR370 owners manual. -- Computer data. -- [S.l.] : Eton, [n.d.] -- on 1 external hard drive. -- System requirements: USB port; PDF file reader. -- File name: 3211.pdf. -- DBID 3211. -- DDC 537.
 Space shuttle disaster / WGBH Educational Foundation ; Yellow River Productions ; a production of WGBH, Boston ;  produced by Frank Eskenazi ; written and directed by Gilles Cayatte. -- Computer data (6 files : 320 mb). -- [Boston] : WGBH Boston Video, c2009. -- System requirements: USB drive, MP4 file reader. -- Title from resource. -- File directory: /3226 . -- DBID 3226. -- DDC 629.

-Spackman, Andy. -- Our conservative ideals. -- Computer data (1 file : 107 kb). -- on 1 external hard drive. -- Title from p.
-1. -- File name: (10105.pdf). -- DBID 10105. -- IN American Libraries. -- (May 31, 2011).
-1. 020
+Spackman, Andy. -- Our conservative ideals. -- Computer data (1 file : 107 kb). -- on 1 external hard drive. -- Title from p -- DDC -- File name: (10105.pdf). -- DBID 10105. -- IN American Libraries. -- (May 31, 2011) -- DDC 020

-Spiteri, Louise F. -- The structure and form of folksonomy tags. -- Computer data (1 file : 61 kb.) -- on 1 external hard drive. -- Title from p.
-1. -- File name: (6344.txt). -- DBID 6344. -- IN Information Technology and Libraries. -- Vol. 26, no. 3, p.
-13-25., (2007).
-1. 025.3.
+Spiteri, Louise F. -- The structure and form of folksonomy tags. -- Computer data (1 file : 61 kb.) -- on 1 external hard drive. -- Title from p -- DDC -- File name: (6344.txt). -- DBID 6344. -- IN Information Technology and Libraries. -- Vol. 26, no. 3, p.
+13-25., (2007) -- DDC 025.3.

 Spong, John Shelby. -- Born of a women. -- Computer data (1 file). -- [S.n., 19--]. -- System requirements: Nood app. -- Title from BN.com. -- DDC 232.